 Once he or she is finished, make the connection again with something along the lines of, “Awesome job.
 This page is so important to our bottom line; your talent with words will hopefully motivate potential customers and spike the needle.”

 You can also use Trello to literally write out your remote team’s big goals, then place individual assignments underneath.

 To give you an idea, a high-level goal could be: “Increase monthly referrals by 20%.”
 A corresponding assignment could be “Call customers who gave us a five-star rating and ask for a referral,” assigned to one of your salespeople.

 Visually seeing the link between what they’re doing remotely and the progress of the business will have a hugely positive impact on your employees.

 On a related note, you should implement a structured and consistent method for tracking progress – both for individual workers and the team as a whole.

-Unsurprisingly, we like using our remote worker software (there are many options available) to do this, as it allows us to automate a large portion of the process and focus on getting things done.
+Unsurprisingly, we like using our employee tracking software (there are many options available) to do this, as it allows us to automate a large portion of the process and focus on getting things done.
 But there are many other ways to deal with this.

-For example, you can also ask everyone to send you a daily three-bullet summary of their completed tasks.
+For example, you can also ask everyone in your virtual team to send you a daily three-bullet summary of their completed tasks.
 You can even automate this process with a product like IDoneThis: it gathers your team members’ replies to “What did you get done today?” and puts them in a handy report for everyone to read.

 Alternatively, have people send in a short screencast of what they accomplished.
 This practice is quick, easy, and often more effective than trying to explain something in writing.